Neurodevelopmental disorder: Attention deficit hyperactivity disorder

 Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder characterised by executive dysfunction occasioning symptoms of inattention, hyperactivity, impulsivity and emotional dysregulation that are excessive and pervasive, impairing in multiple contexts, and developmentally-inappropriate.

 ADHD symptoms arise from executive dysfunction, and emotional dysregulation is often considered a core symptom.
 Difficulties in self-regulation such as time management, inhibition and sustained attention may cause poor professional performance, relationship difficulties and numerous health risks, collectively predisposing to a diminished quality of life and a direct average reduction in life expectancy of 13 years.
 ADHD is associated with other neurodevelopmental and mental disorders as well as non-psychiatric disorders, which can cause additional impairment.

 Motor disorders

-Motor disorders including developmental coordination disorder, stereotypic movement disorder, and tic disorders (such as Tourette's syndrome), and apraxia of speech.
+Motor disorders are neurodevelopmental disorders that cause abnormal and involuntary movements.
+They can result from damage to the motor system.
+They were redefined in DSM-5.
+Motor disorders include developmental coordination disorder, stereotypic movement disorder, and tic disorders including Tourette syndrome.
+Motor disorders are distinct from movement disorders.

+Developmental coordination disorder

+Developmental coordination disorder is an impaired coordination that results from impaired motor planning.

+Stereotypic movement disorder

+Stereotypic movement disorder displays restrictive or repetitive movements such as hand waving or head banging that are prolonged and intense causing significant impairment.

 Specific learning disorders

 Deficits in any area of information processing can manifest in a variety of specific learning disabilities (SLD).
 It is possible for an individual to have more than one of these difficulties.
 This is referred to as comorbidity or co-occurrence of learning disabilities.